ashdeep-singh02/MovieMagic/README.md

 # Movie Magic

-## Description
-- Movie Magic transforms the movie-watching experience by providing a one-stop platform for users to explore, assess, and organize their cinematic interests with ease.
-Whether it’s finding the latest releases, planning for upcoming favorites, or managing a watchlist, Movie Magic app caters to the diverse needs of movie enthusiasts, and amateurs
+Welcome to Movie Magic – the ultimate platform for transforming your movie-watching experience!
+This app has been designed with the goal of providing a one-stop solution for users to seamlessly explore, assess, and organize their cinematic interests.
+Whether you're a seasoned movie enthusiast or a casual viewer, Movie Magic caters to the diverse needs of all users.

-## To run the app
-- Must have Flutter downloaded on your computer.
-- Navigate to the directory of this project
-- Open an emulator in either IOS or Android device
-- Run the command 'flutter run"
+Built using Dart and the Flutter Framework, the site offers a modern and responsive design.
+Users can search through our catalogue of movies by interacting with tabs on our home page, or be searching for movies directly.
+If a user chooses to, they can save/favorite a movie which is stored on their profile to be viewed later.

+Movie Magic pulls Movie Data from the [TBDI](https://www.themoviedb.org/?language=en-US) API.
+API calls are made in Dart which serves as the backend in our application, handling all API calls and making them servable to our users.

+User data - name, email, saved movies - are stored in a Google Cloud PostgreDB instance.

 ## Technology:
 Frontend: Flutter